top of page

 IMPORTANT!
 Do not slide the cross rails with HIGH RISERS toward of the rear of the vehicle with force and wedge them into the rack.
 Simply slide the cross rails and HIGH RISER into position so there is no visible gap between the HIGHRISERS and the cross rails. (see image 1a and 1b above).

-STEP 10 - Align the cross rails with HIGH RISERS so they are horizintal to the vehicle.
+STEP 10 - Align the cross rails with HIGH RISERS so they are square to the vehicle.
 Use the reference blue tape as your guide.

 IMPORTANT!
-Measure and make sure that the position of the cross rails still line up properly with the clamps of the rooftop box, before tightening and thread locking of the Rack Bolt (6) into the stock captive nuts.
+Measure and make sure that the position of the cross rails still lines up properly with the clamps of the rooftop box, before tightening and thread locking the Rack Bolt (6) into the stock captive nuts.

-*The box clamps are adjustable and allow for additioanl adjustment from font to back
+*The box clamps are adjustable and allow for additioanl adjustment front to back

 IMPORTANT: Do not over tighten the Rack Bolt, (6) to avoid deformation of the HIGH RISERS.

-STEP 12 - Reinsert the Rack Bolt (6) into the HIGH RISERS, check final positioning and tighten the Rack Bolt (6) firmly into the threaded captive nut inside the Expedition Rack outer track.
+STEP 12 - Check final positioning and tighten the Rack Bolt (6) firmly into the threaded captive nut inside the Expedition Rack outer track groove.

 CONCLUSION